-have at least thirty (30) years of ATRS and reciprocal service credit for full participation.
-Active members may elect to participate with at least twenty-eight (28) and less than thirty (30) years of ATRS and reciprocal service credit, with an early entry penalty of 6% for each year earlier than 30 years of service credit, up to a 12% reduction.
+In order to participate in T-DROP, active members of ATRS or a qualified state reciprocal plan must have at least thirty (30) years of combined ATRS and reciprocal service credit for full participation.
+Active members may elect to participate early with a reduction if the members have at least twenty-eight (28) and less than thirty (30) years of ATRS and reciprocal service credit.

-Q What must I do to participate in T-DROP?
+What must I do to participate in T-DROP?

-T-DROP participation begins only on the first day of a fiscal year, July 1.
-A T-DROP application must be received by ATRS no later than May 31 to be able to participate on the following July 1.
-An application for T-DROP received by the System after May 31 cannot become effective until July 1 of the following fiscal year.
-So to begin T-DROP on July 1, 2014, ATRS must have the completed T-DROP application on or before May 31, 2014.
+T-DROP participation begins only on the first day of a fiscal year, July 1st.
+A T-DROP application must be received by ATRS no later than May 31st to be able to participate on the following July 1st.
+An application received on May 31, 2016, begins participation on July 1, 2016.
+An application for T-DROP received by ATRS after May 31st cannot become effective until July 1st of the following fiscal year.
+So to begin T-DROP on July 1, 2016, ATRS must have received the completed T-DROP application on or before May 31, 2016.

-What if I change my mind after I apply and begin T-DROP?
+Q What if I change my mind after I apply and begin T-DROP?

-The T-DROP application may be withdrawn with a written notice to ATRS no later than two (2) calendar months after the T-DROP effective date, which is always July 1.
-After the initial two month period, T-DROP is irrevocable.
+The T-DROP application may be withdrawn with a written notice to ATRS no later than two (2) calendar months after the T-DROP effective date, which is always July 1st.
+After the initial two month period (August 31), T-DROP is irrevocable.

-Q I understand that I can participate in T-DROP for ten (10) years - am I required to stay for the full ten (10) years or can I get out at any time?
+I understand that I can participate in T-DROP for ten (10) years - am I required to stay for the full ten (10) years or can I get out at any time?

 The consecutive ten (10) year period is the maximum amount of time a member can receive monthly deposits in T-DROP.
-A T-DROP participant may retire at any time before reaching 10 years of T-DROP participation and stay in T-DROP beyond 10 years with interest payments only.
+A T-DROP participant may retire at any time before reaching 10 years of T-

+DROP participation.
+Participants may stay in T-DROP beyond 10 years with interest payments only, ranging from 4% to 6% each fiscal year.

-If I am in T-DROP, do not retire, and stop working for an ATRS employer, do I automatically receive 10 years of monthly deposits?
+Q If I am in T-DROP, do not retire, and stop working for an ATRS employer, do I automatically receive 10 years of monthly deposits?

 Employment by an ATRS employer is required to accrue uninterrupted monthly T-DROP deposits.

-Receipt of 5 days of service in the first fiscal quarter (July, August, September);
+5 days of service credit earned in the first fiscal quarter (July, August, September);

-15 days of service in the second fiscal quarter (October, November, December);
+15 days of service credit earned in the second fiscal quarter (October, November, December);

-15 days of service in the third fiscal quarter (January, February, March); and,
+15 days of service credit earned in the third fiscal quarter (January, February, March); and, are the minimum days of service credit required to accrue 12 monthly T-DROP deposits in a fiscal year.

-5 service days in the fourth fiscal quarter (April, May, June) is the minimum days of service required to accrue 12 months of T-DROP deposits in a fiscal year.
+5 days of service credit earned in the fourth fiscal quarter (April, May, June)